 Be considered ethically unsound, a reputational risk or sensitive

 The College is committed to operating to the highest ethical standards.
 The Ethics Code sets out the conduct expected from the College community to promote and support good ethical behaviour.
 Research that compromises the College’s independence, objectivity of judgement or reputation must be avoided.
 Within the context of proposal development; research proposals and related agreements must not compromise the College’s commitment to honesty, integrity and fairness.

 Proposed relationships with third parties (e.g. research funders and collaborators) should be considered within the context of the College’s Ethics Code and Relationship Review Policy, and potential risks should be documented and escalated within the defined framework.

 Research that may involve or generate materials, methods or knowledge that may be considered ethically unsound, sensitive or may be misused (e.g. research which could be misused for criminal, terrorist or unethical military purposes, such as development of materials and technologies that could be used in weapons production, operation or dissemination) may not be entered into without fully documented risk assessment and appropriate referral / escalation.
 In some cases the research may be prohibited.
-More information can be found on the Trusted Research webpage.
+More information can be found on the Imperial Research Codes of Practice page.